Lioravraham5/CustomDialogs-libary/README.md

-# CustomRegisterLibrary
+# Custom Dialogs Library
-The CustomDialogs Library for Android provides a set of customizable dialog fragments designed to streamline common app interactions.
+The Custom Library for Android provides a set of customizable dialog fragments designed to streamline common app interactions.
 This library includes:

 **Registration DialogFragment:** A customizable registration dialog that allows developers to easily collect user details like name, email, and password with built-in validity checks.